-You may have heard about Amway and how you can earn thousands of dollars of commissions in just within a year.
-Well, they are not alone in that claim, enter the World Wide Dream Builders which supports Amway distributors and will train you on how to achieve that.
-In this review, we will be unraveling the truth behind these claims and if joining them is a good opportunity to earn an income or not.
+You may have heard about Amway and how you can earn thousands of dollars of commissions just within a year.
+Well, they are not alone in that claim; enter the World Wide Dream Builders, which supports Amway distributors and will train you on how to achieve that.
+In this review, we will be unravelling the truth behind these claims and if joining them is a good opportunity to earn an income or not.
 Let’s check it out.

-World Wide Dream Builders is a company that was established with the purpose to help Amway distributors to make bigger income and become successful business owners.
-They have training and development programs to upskill their members so they can be effective in marketing products, recruiting other people, and becoming a mentor themselves.
+World Wide Dream Builders is a company established to help Amway distributors make a higher income and become successful business owners.
+They have training and development programs to upskill their members to be effective in marketing products, recruiting other people, and becoming a mentor themselves.

 An Amway distributor can join by paying a monthly membership and other fees for tools and materials.
-There are also seminars and events that you can attend to further develop your leadership or business management skills.
+There are also seminars and events that you can attend to develop your leadership or business management skills further.

 World Wide Group is also known as WWG, WWDB, World Wide Dream Builders, or Word Wide Group LLC.
 Now, the company is officially known as the World Wide Group or WWG for short.
 It was founded by Ron & Georgia Lee Puryear in 1978 and based in Spokane, Washington.

 The couple started as Amway’s distributors or independent business owners.
-They decided to form a group to provide business mentorship to other Amway distributors and encourage them to become mentors for other distributors as well.
-Hence the World Wide Dream builders were established and it became the only accredited group that provides training and education for Amway independent business owners.
+They decided to form a group to provide business mentorship to other Amway distributors and encourage them to become mentors for other distributors.
+Hence the World Wide Dream builders were established, and it became the only accredited group that provides training and education for Amway independent business owners.

 Amway offers people the opportunity to own a business with a wide variety of products.
-While World Wide Group supports thousands of Amway independent business owners or IBOs across the globe.
-They do the training, mentorship, and leadership training so you can integrate them into your business empowering you to succeed and grow.
+At the same time, World Wide Group supports thousands of Amway independent business owners or IBOs worldwide.
+They do the training, mentorship, and leadership training so you can integrate them into your business, empowering you to succeed and grow.
 They help you to succeed in your business every step of the way.

-In 2019, WWG was accredited by the Better Business Bureau (BBB) and they also have a building remodeling done adding their WWG Museum.
-And in 2020, WWG expands to Australia starting with the first summer conference in Sydney.
+In 2019, WWG was accredited by the Better Business Bureau (BBB), and they also have a building remodelling done, adding their WWG Museum.
+And in 2020, WWG expands to Australia, starting with the first summer conference in Sydney.
 Doug Reichel is the current President of WWG.